90 Notable alumni of

 -

-Martin Luther King Sr. was an African-American Baptist pastor, missionary, and an early figure in the civil rights movement.
-He was the father and namesake of the civil rights leader Martin Luther King Jr. He was the senior pastor of Atlanta's Ebenezer Baptist Church from 1931 to 1975.
+Martin Luther King was an American Baptist pastor, missionary, and an early figure in the civil rights movement.
+He was the father and namesake of the civil rights leader Martin Luther King Jr. King was the senior pastor of Atlanta's Ebenezer Baptist Church from 1931 to 1975.

 -